Forestry and Global Climate Change

 USEFUL LINKS

 Ecological Site Classification (ESC 3) – ecological tool that supports species choice in a changing climate.
-A username and password are required to use the site.
-This is available free by contacting the Forest Research (see details on the ESC 3 homepage).

 LITERATURE AND REFERENCES